Top mistakes during the MVP development

 There are many trails that can lead you to success, but actually, the best way is to choose one and stick to it.
 As we said, MVP is supposed to test your idea against the real world.
 In order to do it, it should contain specific features, but for sure not every feature you can imagine.
 During the following years, we had clients who wanted to pack every single idea they have into MVP.

 In many cases when MVP is launched for testing, it may turn out you need to change almost the entire app and get rid of all these extra features you wanted to test.
 Now imagine how much time and effort it will take and remember that every hour costs.
 Sometimes you can even overrun your budget before delivering an MVP, sounds not good, right?
-You need to prioritize which features should be the core ones, and which are secondary.
+During the feature selection process you need to prioritize which of them should be the core ones, and which are secondary.

 It sounds unbelievable, well it’s not so obvious.
 When you build a product, you make many assumptions.
 Some of them will be correct, and some will be wrong, no matter how good you are.
 Products need to be profitable, and we know that for sure.
 When it comes to MVP, building a plan for a sustainable stream of income can define your future growth.
 Numerous monetization strategies have been proven to be successful, but deciding which strategy suits you best sometimes can be quite difficult.
 For example, if an app monetization strategy is built around in-app purchases, organizations can use MVP to test this strategy.
 That can help with getting an overview of how your users are willing to pay for the service and add-ons available within the app.
 That gives you a chance to plan the future better.